stanislavb/en.coven.nu/practical/index.md

 The Supreme sleeps in her own room in the house called Lillstugan. *No own toilet or shower.*
 The Seconds sleep in their own rooms in the house called Backstugan. *One shared bathroom and shower.*
-The Seniors share two rooms with two bunkbeds in each room, in the same house as the Sekonds. *One shared bathroom and shower.*
+The Seniors share two rooms, with two bunkbeds in each room, in the same house as the Seconds. *One shared bathroom and shower.*
-The Juniors sleep in two open dormitories in the house called Logementet. *Three shared toilets and two showers.*
+The Juniors sleep in two dormitories in the house called Logementet. *Three shared toilets and two showers.*

-We will not be dividing the rooms up into genders.
+We will not be dividing the rooms up by genders.
 Remember that there are more than two genders present at this LARP.

 ## Participant Contract